dija-64/Challenge2-Portfolio/starter/README.md

 This is the Alpha version of my portfolio.
 It has been made from scratch and will be updated as I complete more projects and as my CSS skills develop.

+This is a link to the deployed application: https://dija-64.github.io/Challenge2-Portfolio/

 ## Installation

 N/A